My Background

 About Me

-I graduated from Willamette University with a BA in Biology under the supervision of Dr. Christopher Smith where I studied the effects of climate change on Joshua Trees using empirical and simulation based methods.
-After that, I continued to be a field technician every summer and spring to help coordinate citizen science experiments and research on Dr. Smith’s work in yucca-yucca moth interactions, hybridization between sister species, and the effects of climate change on Joshua trees.
-I recieved honors for my senior thesis research for studying the genetic differentiation between two subspecies of Great Bustards (Otis tarda).
-This was done by collaboration with the Eurasian Bustard Alliance and Dr. Mimi Kessler.
+I graduated from Willamette University with a B.A. in Biology under the supervision of Dr. Christopher Smith, where I studied the effects of climate change on Joshua trees using empirical and simulation-based approaches.
+After graduation, I continued working as a field technician during the spring and summer seasons, helping coordinate citizen science experiments and supporting Dr. Smith’s research on yucca–yucca moth interactions, hybridization between sister species, and the impacts of climate change on Joshua trees.
+I received honors for my senior thesis research, which investigated the genetic differentiation between two subspecies of Great Bustards (Otis tarda), in collaboration with the Eurasian Bustard Alliance and Dr. Mimi Kessler.

-I spent a year as a Research Technician in Dr. Regina Baucom‘s lab at the University of Michigan; assisting in multiple projects while maintaining the laboratory and the greenhouse for the students and the PI.
-Some of my projects included investigating the differences in rhizosphere microbial communities in different color varieties of common morning glory (Ipomoea purpurea), studying the genes responsible for leaf shape in the wild sweet potato (Ipomoea trifida), and researching herbicide resistance in I. purpurea.
+I then spent a year as a Research Technician in Dr. Regina Baucom’s lab at the University of Michigan, where I assisted with multiple projects and maintained the laboratory and greenhouse facilities for students and the PI.
+My work included investigating differences in rhizosphere microbial communities among color varieties of the common morning glory (Ipomoea purpurea), studying the genes underlying leaf shape in the wild sweet potato (Ipomoea trifida), and researching herbicide resistance in I. purpurea.

-I was born and raised in Hawaiʻi and stem from native Hawaiian heritage.
-During my free time, I enjoy tending to my house plants, hiking, swimming, rock climbing, and yoga.
+I was born and raised in Hawaiʻi and am proud of my Native Hawaiian heritage.
+In my free time, I enjoy tending to my houseplants, hiking, swimming, rock climbing, and practicing yoga.

 CV